Phantom Auto raises $13.5M to expand remote driving business to delivery bots and forklifts

 In short: autonomous vehicles are hard and everyone seems to be waking up to that fact.

 As deployment timelines have moved, companies have quieted.
-Some have pivoted, shuttered, or been snapped up in acquisitions by other better capitalized companies looking for talent.
+Some have pivoted, shuttered or been snapped up in acquisitions by other better-capitalized companies looking for talent.
 Other companies, like Phantom Auto that are adjacent to the industry, are expanding into new areas as they wait for autonomous vehicle developers to catch up.

 Phantom Auto co-founder Elliot Katz emphasized that the company is still working with customers deploying autonomous passenger and commercial vehicles on public roads.
 This new logistics business, however, holds more near-term potential.